Dedicated Family Law Attorneys Protecting the Interests of Beaumont & Port Arthur Families

 High Asset Divorce

 It goes without saying that divorce is never easy.
 This is especially true if the parties involved share an unusually high net worth.
 Questions concerning the division of complex assets (i.e. stock options, trust interests, etc.), prenuptial or post-marital agreements and/or business valuations when a family-owned business is at stake are time-consuming and exceedingly complex.
-The attorneys at Portner ♦ Bond, PLLC have 30 years’ combined experience with high asset divorce proceedings — contact them today to get started.
+The attorneys at Portner ♦ Bond, PLLC have over 85 years’ combined experience with high asset divorce proceedings — contact them today to get started.

 One of the most important, and contested, issues during a divorce is child custody.
 We can help you explore the different possibilities allowed under Texas child custody laws and develop a parenting plan designed to protect the well-being of your child or children.
 A court will take a number of factors into consideration in determining what is in the child’s “best interest.”
 These factors include the desires of the child, the stability of the parents’ homes, the plans for the child by both parents, and any physical or emotional danger posed by a parent.
 Additional factors can include who has been making educational and medical decisions for the child, which parent cares for the child on a daily basis, who participates in extracurricular activities with the child and the recommendations of child custody experts.